ceojosephinelee/ceojosephinelee/README.md

 ## LEE JIHYUN [Josephine]

-🌱 I’m currently learning JAVA & Spring
+🌱 I’m currently using JAVA & Spring

 📫 How to reach me: jose1123@naver.com